Kid-Seven-7/Cpp_Rush_00/README.md

 ## Contributing

-Not open to contributing at present
+Open to contributing at present